 Proper diagnosis of sleep apnea requires a sleep study performed at an accredited sleep center.
 If you suspect that you may have sleep apnea or show any of the signs associated with the condition, please call our office or your general physician right away to get a referral for a sleep study.

 Treating Sleep Apnea

 One of the first-line treatments for sleep apnea is continuous positive airway pressure (CPAP) therapy.
 This therapy involves wearing a mask that covers the nose and mouth, which is attached to a machine that pushes air through the mask and into your airway, helping to keep it open throughout the night.

 While this therapy is an effective treatment for sleep apnea, many people (nearly 50% of all sleep apnea patients) are unable to tolerate CPAP.
 Whether you find the mask uncomfortable, the machine too loud, or the entire setup too inconvenient, we have other solutions for you.

 The Dental Approach to Sleep Apnea

 Custom-made oral appliances are another effective way of treating sleep apnea.
 These appliances are worn at night while you sleep and work by repositioning your tongue and keeping your lower jaw slightly forward.
 These actions both help to keep your airway open while you are sleeping.

-Your appliance will be perfectly customized to fit your mouth and your needs.
+Your apparatus will suitably fit your mouth and your requirements.
 Not only will you sleep soundly and wake up refreshed after a great night’s sleep, but your partner will also appreciate the peace and quiet!